nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 5. To retrieve the sessions from profile, `Profile#getSession` is executed, returning the session with the matching session Id.
 If no session is found, a message indicating that the session was not found is printed using `TextUi#printlnMessage`.
-6. Once the session is retrieved, `TextUi#printlnMessage` is called on the session to print its details to the interface.
+6. Once the session is retrieved, `Session#toString` is called on it to return a `String` object representing the session details.
+7. `TextUi#printlnMessage` is called on the `String` object to print its details to the interface.

 ### List sessions
 **API reference:** [`SessionListCommand.java`](https://github.com/AY2122S2-CS2113T-T10-1/tp/blob/master/src/main/java/seedu/splitlah/command/SessionListCommand.java)